AbhishekDhawan07/Medi_AI_Bot/README.md

 ## 📖 Knowledge Base

-MedBot ships with a built-in knowledge base covering **10 core medical topics**.
+Med AI Bot ships with a built-in knowledge base covering **10 core medical topics**.
 If a `Medical_book.pdf` is found in the working directory, it is used instead for richer context.

 | # | Topic | Key Content |
 |---|---|---|